-Rockingham Flames is a State Basketball League (SBL) club based in Rockingham, Western Australia.
-The club fields a team in both the Men’s SBL (MSBL) and Women’s SBL (WSBL).
+Rockingham Flames is a National Basketball League (NBL1) club based in Rockingham, Western Australia.
+The club fields a team in both the Men’s NBL1 (MSBL) and Women’s NBL1 (WSBL).
 The club is a division of Rockingham Basketball and Recreation Association (RBRA), the major administrative basketball organisation in the region.
 The Flames play their home games at Mike Barnett Sports Complex.

 Unsuccessful first two decades (1992–2011)